What is Linguistics?

 The Linguistics Major

 We offer a BA in Linguistics with four possible areas of specialization.
-All students take an 18-hour core and choose one track from the following: (1) a further 18 hours in a specific world language (French, German, Mandarin Chinese, or Spanish); (2) Teaching English to Speakers of Other Languages (TESOL); (3) computer science, or (4) general linguistics.
+All students take a 21-hour core and choose one track from the following: (1) 15 hours in a language (French, German, Mandarin Chinese, or Spanish); (2) Teaching English to Speakers of Other Languages (TESOL); (3) computer science, or (4) general linguistics.

 **N.B., Linguistics is not a content area for K-12 teacher licensure, and the TESOL track is not intended to prepare students for a K-12 teaching career in the United States.
 Our students are interested primarily in teaching English to adults abroad and/or in pursuing graduate work in TESOL, and many go on to one or both of these pursuits.